strick/wp-for-everyone/README.md

 # Wordpress for Everyone
 # How to create your own instance
 ***WARNING:  This will incur a $0.17 charge per day***

+## Preqs
+- Need an Azure Account
+- Docker installed on your system
+- az cli installed on your system

 ## Setup Azure
 - Create an Azure Resource Group in your subscription
 - Create a blob storage in its own resource group and add a container to it.
 This is used for terraform state.